codjo/codjo-tools-pyp/README.md

    * add "current" brins regardless of the creation date  DONE
    * summary should also be updated according to filter value DONE
    * ergonomy :
-          ** add more filters (current year / current month ) ** move filter to the Left above "Summary" block.
+          ** add more filters (current year / current month ) DONE ** move filter to the Left above "Summary" block.
 DONE
-   * when coming from edit page, filter is always "All brin"
+   * when coming from edit page, filter is always "All brin" DONE
 * Edit page correction : bug link "Ajout" +  move save button to the upper right
 * add a statistic panel (nb brin/years) + filters ?
 * Manage properly the absence of a confluence server (add alerts on gui or any sendMail simulation)